cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ![Elastic Stack][img.elastic-stack]

+In a few words:

-- File beat will collect data from the log files and will ship it to Logststash, which will enhance the data and send it to Elasticsearch for storage and indexing.
-Finally, the data can be visualized in Kibana.
+- Filebeat collects data from the log files and ships it to Logststash.
+- Logstash enhances the data and send it to Elasticsearch.
+- Elasticsearch stores and indexes the data.
+- Kibana displays the data stored in Elasticsearch.

 ## Overview of our micro services